ducalex/retro-go/README.md

 # Game covers/artwork
-The preferred cover art format is 8bit PNG with a resolution of less than 200x200 and I recommend post-processing with [pngquant](https://pngquant.org/).
+The preferred cover art format is 8bit PNG with a resolution of 168x168 and I recommend post-processing with [pngquant](https://pngquant.org/).
 Retro-Go is also backwards-compatible with the official RAW565 Go-Play romart pack that you may already have.

 A premade PNG romart pack is available in the assets folder of this repository.